fResult/poc-r2dbc/README.md

 # POC R2DBC

-This repository is for learning R2DBC with Spring Webflux parallel to the [Learning Webflux 3.0 repository](https://github.com/fResult/Learn-Spring-Webflux-3.0) on module `kotlin.06-data-access`.\
+This repository is a parallel project to [Learning Webflux 3.0 (module `kotlin.06-data-access`)](https://github.com/fResult/Learn-Spring-Webflux-3.0/tree/main/kotlin/06-data-access) and is used for learning R2DBC with Spring WebFlux.

-Because running on that repository, there are some issues with database could not be connected by R2DBC driver, so I create this repository to POC it parallel.
+It was created separately because the original repository had connection issues with the R2DBC driver.\
+This repository serves as a proof of concept (POC) to explore and test the R2DBC setup more reliably.